needle-tools/needle-console/package/Readme.md

 ### **Log prefixes** 📍
 Logs can automatically be prefixed with file- and method-name providing more context at your log output at a glance.
 Additionally we add a colored bar in front of the log message that shows which logs belong together / come from the same file.
-- Prefix can be disabled
-- Prefix color symbol can be configured or removed

 ![](Documentation~/log-prefixes-2.png)